-On March 7, 2016, the Company announced that its Board of Directors authorized a program to repurchase up to \$500 million of its outstanding shares of common stock (the "2016 Stock Repurchase Program").
-On June 6, 2017, the Board of Directors approved an increase of \$500 million in the amount authorized for a total of \$1.0 billion authorized under the 2016 Stock Repurchase Program.
-The Company determines the timing and the amount of any repurchases based on its evaluation of market conditions, share price, and other factors.
-The 2016 Stock Repurchase Program has no pre-established closing date and may be suspended or discontinued at any time.
-For the three months ended March 31, 2018, the Company repurchased 1.6 million shares of its Class A common stock at an average purchase price of approximately \$50.77 per share.
-As of March 31, 2018, the Company has \$258.9 million available for repurchase under the 2016 Stock Repurchase Program.
-For the period April 1, 2018 through May 4, 2018, we repurchased approximately 2.4 million additional shares for \$124.8 million.
+On March 7, 2016, the Company announced that its Board of Directors authorized a program to repurchase up to \$500 million of its outstanding shares of common stock (the "Stock Repurchase Program").
+On June 6, 2017, the Board of Directors approved an increase of \$500 million.
+On June 13, 2018, the Board of Directors approved a further increase of \$500 million in the amount authorized for a total of \$1.5 billion authorized under the Stock Repurchase Program has no pre-established closing date and may be suspended or discontinued at any time.
+For the three months ended June 30, 2018, the Company repurchased 3.0 million shares of its Class A common stock at an average purchase price of approximately \$52.51 per share.
+As of June 30, 2018, the Company has \$600.1 million available for repurchase under the Stock Repurchase Program.